jeffreysorgen/golf-club-sensors/activity.md

 - **Nordic Semi** resources:
   - Helpful [**beginners tutorial**](https://devzone.nordicsemi.com/nordic/short-range-guides/b/bluetooth-low-energy/posts/ble-advertising-a-beginners-tutorial) from Nordic Semi.
   - And another [**here.**](https://devzone.nordicsemi.com/nordic/short-range-guides/b/bluetooth-low-energy/posts/bluetooth-smart-and-the-nordics-softdevices-part-1)
-- **nRF Connect:**
-  - nRF Connect is good for testing and connecting.
-I don't know yet how it dovetails into specific app development, but using nRF Connect seems to be the right phone app to use for this.
-  - In my case, I would set up my Arduino as the server, and the nRF Connect as the client.
-Because the server/sensor sends out information and the client receives it.
 #### _Reader and Sender:_
 - Definition from [ArduinoBLE Reference](https://www.arduino.cc/en/Reference/ArduinoBLE)
 - Think of this as _Sender_ and _Reader_.